How the Ampersand Hotel drew inspiration from South Kensington’s museum district

-It wasn’t until 1862 that the natural history collection was housed to a new building in South Kensington.
+It wasn’t until 1862 that the natural history collection was re-housed to a new building in South Kensington.
 Today, the museum holds to over 70 million life and earth specimens, including its famous exhibition of dinosaur skeletons.

 At the Ampersand hotel, one of the most beautifully decorated spaces is in the Drawing Rooms.
 Botany and ornithology naturally both have so much colour and animation, something that the Victorians can be remembered for.
 And their love for ornithological specimens was no exception.
 Brought about by the industrial revolution, there was an increasing desire to for the ladies of the time to reconnect with nature.
 Colourful feathers, hats stuffed with entire birds were all the craze.
-Likewise, the goldsmiths and jewelers were kept very busy manufacturing smaller embellishments like beetle carcasses!
+Likewise, the goldsmiths and jewellers were kept very busy manufacturing smaller embellishments like beetle carcasses!

-The Drawing Rooms are really fitting for that era.
+The Drawing Rooms are fitting for that era.
 So much so that you can even imagine yourself as elegant Victorian lady sipping afternoon tea while biting on a crisp cucumber sandwich.
-It really is an experience that cannot be missed.
+It is an experience that cannot be missed.

 The Natural History Musem Cromwell Road, London, SW7 5BD www.nhm.ac.uk